Best large SUVs and 4x4 cars for 2020

 Below our experts reveal the very best SUVs and 4x4s available to buy new, which have excelled at our rigorous lab testing.

-The best new luxury large SUVs and 4x4s
+Best new luxury large SUVs and 4x4s

 Looking for something more premium?
 We've got you covered, with some of the best high-end models on the market.

-The best used large SUVs and 4x4s
+Best used large SUVs and 4x4s

 Get a great car for less with our top selections for the best models to buy used.

-The best used luxury large SUVs and 4x4s
+Best used luxury large SUVs and 4x4s

 Make a saving on a premium model by buying used - below we reveal the very best models to choose.

-Three large SUVs and 4x4 cars to avoid
+Large SUVs and 4x4 cars to avoid

 Beefy SUVs and 4x4s have a certain image to uphold.
 They look strong and durable - surely a car that can barrel across frozen tundra and rutted fields won’t break down?